-This article about dog diseases common in the Shih Tzu breed is not meant to scare you.
+These dog diseases common in the Shih Tzu breed are also found in many small breed dogs.
+Don't let this extensive list scare you.
 The Shih Tzu is a relatively healthy breed often living to the ripe old age of 15 years old.

-and wide and read every book I can get my hands on about Shih Tzu Health
+I have combed the internet far and wide and read every book I can get my hands on about Shih Tzu Health Problems.

 The list may seem long, but chances are you

 will never experience most the health problems listed below.
 Remember, the information on this site is not a substitute for good veterinary care.
 If you don't have a vet yet, click here to read our article on how to find a good vet.

 These are easily treated conditions.
 We have added a couple of dog diseases that are very common in all dogs and those common in toy breed dogs, but not specific for the Shih Tzu dog.

-are usually dealt with by the breeder.
+Eye problems are common in the Shih Tzu and we have listed them separately.
 For a comprehensive list and descriptions of common eye problems in the Shih Tzu, please click here.

 Any dog has the potential to develop genetic health problems just as people do.
 Even with both parents free of a disease, an offspring can inherit the tendency later in life.
 Many of the problems listed below are very common in most small breed dogs.